Dear OUTA Members and followers

 Today, SANRAL continues to serve legal summonses on motorists with unpaid e-toll bills, hoping to catch those who not fall under OUTA’s e-toll defence umbrella.
 One has to ask why?
 Why don’t they bring their matter and face up to the myriad of serious and strong facts and issues against OUTA, which they will have to face up to at some stage in this challenge.

 We believe that SANRAL believes seeking a win by picking on unsuspecting citizens and businesses – in hope of a poorly defended case for a win – may spook the public into compliance.
 What SANRAL does not realise that that one win even in a defended case, is not precedent setting.
-Every case is different and each member of the public has the right to fight for their rights.
+Every case is different and each supporter of the public has the right to fight for their rights.

 Accordingly, in response to the delays of the ongoing drawn our test case process OUTA called off the drawn-out test case process to get our cases to court sooner rather than later.